Business Analyst Career Road Map Explained

 Lead/Principal Business Analyst Roles

-These analysts take ownership of critical projects, oversee teams of business analysts, and define best practices.
+These analysts take ownership of critical projects, oversee the entire project lifecycle, define best practices, maintain deliverable quality, and provide expert guidance.
 They lead in-depth requirement gathering, design comprehensive solutions, and maintain alignment between business goals and project outcomes.
 Their role involves a deep understanding of industry trends, regulatory frameworks, and emerging technologies.

 Job Titles: Lead Business Analyst, Principal Analyst